Look beyond disability

 Gold Coast 2018 Commonwealth Games (GC2018) gold medalist, Madison de Rozario, won two gold medals in the Women's 1500 meter T54 and the Marathon T54.

 Despite her elite sports career Madison was still thinking about how to balance her competition and studies.
-Students are encouraged to talk to their Course Convenors or Disabilities Service for assistance with reasonable adjustments.
+Students are encouraged to talk to their Course Convenors or Student Disability and Accessibility for assistance with reasonable adjustments.

 Madison is also enrolled in a Business degree and gets support with the Griffith Sports College.
-Griffith's Sports College supports a range of elite althletes including paralympians and para-athletes.
+Griffith's Sports College supports a range of elite athletes including paralympians and para-athletes.

 Madison has a long list of accolades including silver medals at the 2008 Beijing and 2016 Rio Paralympics, and gold, silver and bronze medals at the World Para-athletics in Doha, London and Lyon.